General Surgery Residency

 Welcome to the University of Virginia General Surgery Residency Program!

-This is an exciting time as you begin your surgical careers and concurrently journey to find a place to train.
-I am delighted with your interest in UVA’s excellent Surgery training opportunities.
+This is an exciting time as you begin your surgical careers and, concurrently, your journey to find a place to train.
+I am delighted with your interest in UVA’s excellent surgery training opportunities.

 Superior Clinical Training and Top-Notch Scholarship

 UVA Surgery has a long and distinguished national reputation as a premier academic surgical training program.
 Superior clinical training coupled with top-notch scholarship defines our academic tradition.
-We train the surgical leaders of the future and consequently provide our residents with the background to pursue this mission.
+We train the surgical leaders of the future and provide our residents with the tools needed to pursue this mission.

 What Residents Do

-Our residents participate in all aspects of the surgical academic mission and are critical to our continued success, including research, teaching and, also clinical surgery.
+Our residents participate in all aspects of the surgical academic mission and are critical to our continued success, including research, teaching, and clinical surgery.
 Special features of our program include a uniformly high quantitative operative experience, faculty national expertise, outstanding training case volume in all defined areas of general surgery, performance of operations by residents, emphasis on resident empowerment, and an enthusiastic esprit de corps by the residents.
-In addition our residents are extraordinarily successful academically and will finish the program with multiple peer-reviewed manuscripts and several national presentations.
-Because of this production our residents are highly competitive for all surgical fellowships and will frequently match at the most prestigious fellowships in the country.
+In addition, our residents are extraordinarily successful academically and will finish the program with multiple peer-reviewed manuscripts and several national presentations.
+Because of this production our residents are highly competitive for all surgical fellowships and frequently match at the most prestigious fellowships in the country.

 UVA Surgery Faculty

-The UVA Department of Surgery faculty, led by our current Chair, Reid Adams, M.D., epitomize academic surgical leadership.
+The UVA Department of Surgery faculty, led by Chair Allan Tsung, MD, epitomize academic surgical leadership.
 Two of our previous Chairs have been Presidents of the American College of Surgeons (William Muller, MD and R. Scott Jones, MD).
-Many of our faculty have been Presidents of the leading surgical societies in their disciplines, including Dr. Adams (Americas Hepato-Pancreato- Biliary Association, Southeast Surgical Congress) Bruce Schirmer, MD (SAGES, AHPBA, Society of Clinical Surgery, and The Fellowship Council) and Todd Bauer, MD (Sociey of Clinical Surgery).
+Many of our faculty have been Presidents of the leading surgical societies in their disciplines, including Dr. Reid Adams (Americas Hepato-Pancreato- Biliary Association, Southeast Surgical Congress) Bruce Schirmer, MD (SAGES, AHPBA, Society of Clinical Surgery, and The Fellowship Council) and Todd Bauer, MD (Society of Clinical Surgery).
 UVA had a faculty member sit as one of the Directors of the American Board of Surgery for over three decades.
-More recently Dr. Schirmer has also joined the surgery residency review committee (RRC).
+More recently, Dr. Schirmer has also joined the surgery residency review committee (RRC).

 Awards